Eugene Bullard: Early life

 Bullard was born in Columbus, Georgia, the seventh of 10 children born to William (Octave) Bullard, a Black man from Stewart County, Georgia, and Josephine ("Yokalee") Thomas, a Black woman said to be of African-American and Indigenous (Muscogee Creek) heritage.
 His paternal ancestors had been enslaved in Georgia and Virginia according to U.S. census records, and his father was born on a property owned by Wiley Bullard, a slave-owning planter in Stewart County.
 Bullard attended the 28th Street School in Columbus from 1901 to 1906, completing the fifth grade.

 During his youth, he suffered the trauma of watching a white mob attempt to lynch his father over a workplace dispute.
 Despite the rampant racism of Jim Crow-era Georgia, his father continued to voice the conviction that African Americans had to maintain their dignity and self-respect in the face of the white prejudice.
 Despite this, Bullard became enamored with his father's stories of France, where slavery had been abolished and blacks were treated in the same way as whites.
-When he reached his 11th birthday, Bullard ran away from home with the intention of getting to France.
+When Bullard reached his 11th birthday, he ran away from home with the intention of getting to France.
 Stopping in Atlanta, he joined a British clan of Romanis known by the surname of Stanley and traveled throughout Georgia tending their horses and learning to race.
 It was the Stanleys who told him how the racial barriers did not exist in Britain and reset his determination to now get to the United Kingdom.

 Disheartened that the Stanleys were not scheduled to return to the United Kingdom, Bullard found work with the Turner family in Dawson, Georgia.
 Because he was hard-working as a stable boy, young Bullard won the Turners' affection and was asked to ride as their jockey in the 1911 County Fair races.
 In 1912, he made his way to Norfolk, Virginia, where he stowed away on the German freighter Marta Russ, hoping to escape racial discrimination.
 Bullard arrived at Aberdeen, Scotland, and made his way first to Glasgow and then to London, where he boxed and performed slapstick in Belle Davis's "Freedman Pickaninnies", an African-American troupe.
 While in London, he trained under the then-famous boxer Dixie Kid, who arranged for him to fight in Paris, France.
 As a result of that visit to Paris, Bullard decided to settle in France.
 He continued to box in Paris and also worked in a music hall until the start of World War I.